 - Bowing forward is a sign of playfulness.

 - When a dog faces a person indirectly or turning away shows relaxation and respect.

-– A dog wiggling its body or creating and S-curve shape is overjoyed.
+- A dog wiggling its body or creating an S-curve shape is overjoyed.

 These body cues will let you know if a dog is friendly or not.
 So next time you see a dog roaming outside or even on a leash, pay attention to these signals to stay aware and safe.

 For more information on dog bites, see our page on Dog Bite Injury.